 There are plenty of warning signs to help you spot a phishing attack.
 Some are found in the body of the email itself, while others are actually based a little bit in behaviors.
 For instance:

 Is the message filled with spelling and grammar issues?
 Think about it this way: does it look good for a business to send out official correspondence with these kinds of avoidable errors?
 Mind you, we aren’t referring to the occasional typo, rather the tone of the message as a whole.
 It certainly does not, which suggests that the message may not be legitimate.
+Your bank would most likely never send you a message with misspellings.

 Is the message written to make you panic about something?
 Consider how many phishing messages are framed: “Oh no, you have an immediate issue with something so we need you to confirm your access credentials so that this immediate issue can be resolved.
 Otherwise, there will be huge consequences.”
 While there are a variety of ways that people can be convinced, these types of messages hit on some major ones: striking quickly to keep people from questioning you, removing power from someone who wouldn’t listen to you, and using very definitive and final terms.
 Does the message do these things, suddenly alerting you to a terrible issue that only the sender can protect you from?
 If so, there is a good chance that it is a scam.
+If there was an issue with your bank, business, or something serious, you would probably receive more than an email.

 Is the message a typical occurrence in general?
 Finally, think about the average case when a message like this is received.
 If you were to suddenly get a message on social media from someone who you really don’t talk to, it’d be a little weird, right?
 The same goes for your business communications… how often would this supposed sender actually reach out for this?